wojake/awesome-xrpl/readme.md

 - [ripple-server mailing list](https://groups.google.com/forum/#!forum/ripple-server/) This email list announces releases, and other info for any [node](https://xrpl.org/rippled-server-modes.html) operator. _Old-school_, but effective for widespread announcements!

+# I want to promote my node to validator 🔧

+Check out:
+- [OtterServices' Validator Guide](https://github.com/OtterServices/RippledValidatorGuide/) Explains from start to finish if you're not even running a node.
+- [XRPL.org Validator Info](https://xrpl.org/run-rippled-as-a-validator.html) The necessary additional steps to promote a node you're already running to a validator.

 # I need a node to connect to 🙇